Superman Day at the New York World's Fair

 Superman Day - New York World's Fair - July 3, 1940

 Ray Middleton starred as George Washington and Abraham Lincoln in the World's Fair production of "American Jubilee" from May 11, to October 27, 1940.
-Milton Braker of The New York Times reported Middleton as a judge, but was unable to identify Superman.
-Bracker also reported that the Superman actor wore a helmet.
-Later that afternoon, Middleton was photographed by different sources in front of the "American Jubilee" entrance.
-According to a 1946 interview with Bud Collyer, the Superman costume was filled by a "brawny, muscle-bound ex-pugilist."
+Milton Braker of The New York Times reported Middleton as a contest judge, but was unable to identify Superman.
+Bracker also reported that the Superman actor wore a helmet, but no photographs or video of this have surfaced.
+Later that afternoon, Ray Middleton was photographed by different sources in front of the "American Jubilee" entrance.
+According to a 1946 interview with Bud Collyer , the Superman costume was filled by a "brawny, muscle-bound ex-pugilist."

 Harry Donenfeld, Superman Day, July 3, 1940